JChristensen/DS3232RTC/ReadMe.md

 ###write(tmElements_t &tm)
 #####Description
 Sets the RTC to the date and time given by a *tmElements_t* structure.
+Clears the oscillator stop flag (OSF) bit in the control/status register.
+See the `oscStopped()` function and also the DS323x datasheet for more information on the OSF bit.
 #####Syntax
 `RTC.write(tm);`
 #####Parameters